11 Ways to Find (and Book) Truck Loads Online

 3. Work with a freight broker.

-When used in tandem with a load board, freight brokers can be your best friend when it comes to snagging the best loads and finding the most convenient lanes for your purposes.
-Freight brokers connect shippers to truckers and are excellent sources for jobs, especially if you’re just starting in the business.
+When used in tandem with a load board, freight brokers can be your best friend for snagging the best loads and finding loads in the most convenient lanes for you.
+Freight brokers connect shippers to truckers and are excellent sources for jobs, especially if you’re just starting.
 The best part is that freight brokers do most of the legwork for you, from negotiating shipping rates to handling certain administrative tasks.
+That’s a big help if you’re one of the owner operators out there.

-Building a relationship with a reputable freight broker can be a smart long-term investment that brings you consistent, quality work.
-If you’re thinking about partnering with a freight broker, be sure to understand the costs.
+Building relationships with reputable freight brokers in the trucking industry is a smart long-term investment that brings you consistent, quality work.
+If you’re thinking about partnering with a freight broker, understand the costs.
 Good brokers should be upfront about commission fees and transportation costs.

 4. Get approved for “Book It Now” loads.

-If you have a network of brokers you know and trust (and who regularly use your services), Truckstop.com’s “Book It Now” instant load app can save you time and money.
+If you have a network of brokers you know and trust (and who regularly use your services), Truckstop’s “Book It Now”, accessible in the Truckstop Go™ mobile app can save you time and money.
 Book It Now connects you to a pre-vetted load that fits your equipment, pricing, and lanes without having to search multiple apps or platforms.